mngaonkar/openvpn/README.md

 # OpenVPN setup with Ansible

 ## Objective
-The is an ansible script to spin a VPN server on Ubuntu 16.04
+This is an ansible script to spin a VPN server on Ubuntu 16.04

 ## Steps
 1. Update hosts file with IP address